 Why are Owl Pellets Important?
 September 29 2016

 Ornithology is a vast and fascinating field.
 And one of the most captivating birds of them all is the owl.
 These nocturnal hunters are surrounded in mystery, sparking a host of questions.
 Many of those questions are about parts of prey an owl’s stomach cannot digest – pellets.
 What are owl pellets?
 Why are owl pellets important?
 Why are owl pellets fumigated?
-What information can be obtained from owl pellets?
+What important information can be obtained from owl pellets?

 While humans and many animals depend on their teeth for chewing, grinding and processing food, modern birds must use their beaks and digestive tracts.
 Many birds, such as the Barn Owl, must swallow their prey whole, but unlike most birds owls do not have the baglike organ used to store food after it has been swallowed for later digestion.
 Instead, the food passes directly from the gullet to the gizzard, where digestive fluids and bits of sand dissolve the digestible tissues.